hoshin/algolia-test/README.md

 # Algolia test
-The purpose of this piece of code is to fiddle around w/ the Algolia API as described [here](https://gist.github.com/vvo/f3d59911e547bbea98e0ac8bd1b3bd89)
+The purpose of this piece of code is to fiddle around w/ the Algolia API
 ## The server

 ### What it does